- Stephen Knight

 T8 Tubes (generic North American sized).

-I've also added flashlight head diameter information to the matrix for light painters who like to make their own tools or connectors, or for any other light painting systems I'm not aware of.
-Light Pens, and Calligraphy Lights are also out of scope of this article.
+I've also added flashlight head diameter information to the matrix for light painters who like to make their own tools or connectors, or for any other light painting systems.
+Light Pens, and Calligraphy Lights are out of the scope of this article.
 Pixel LED Lights and Tube Lights now have their own categories.

-Lights in this section have one or more of the following functions suitable for light painters.
+Lights in this section have one or more of the following features suitable for light painters.
+See each flashlight description for more detail.

 Constant frequency strobe - some lights even have adjustable strobe frequency and brightness.